 On May 13, 2021, we closed the US\$6.0 million Debenture with Hepalink.
 The Debenture bears interest at 12% per annum.
-During the nine months ended September 30, 2023, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2023 to May 13, 2024.
+During the year ended December 31, 2023, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2023 to May 13, 2024.
 The amendment also included an increase to the interest rate from 10% to 12% per annum effective May 14, 2023.
-Hepalink may elect to convert the principal amount of the

-Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
+Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The secured convertible debenture is a hybrid instrument consisting of a financial instrument and an embedded derivative, being the conversion option.
 The embedded derivative is separated from the host contract and accounted for separately as the economic characteristics and risks of the host contract and the embedded derivative are not closely related.
 The conversion option contains a variable conversion price, and the conversion price is denominated in a foreign currency.
-As a result, conversion will result in a variable number of our shares being issued at conversion; as such, the conversion feature has been classified as a derivative liability at fair value through profit or loss.
+As a result, conversion will result in a variable number of our shares being issued at conversion; as such, the conversion feature has been classified as a derivative liability at fair value through profit or loss

-During the nine months ended September 30, 2023, we recognized a \$0.1 million loss (2022 - \$0.1 million gain) on the change in estimated fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
-The \$0.1 million loss on change in estimated fair value of derivative liability during the nine months ended September 30, 2023 relates to a \$0.2 million decrease in the fair value of the conversion option derivative of the Hepalink convertible debenture between December 31, 2022 and the March 17, 2023 maturity date extension amendment, a \$0.7 million increase in the fair value of the conversion option derivative at the March 17, 2023 maturity date extension amendment, and a \$0.5 million decrease in the fair value on the conversion option derivative after the maturity date extension up to the September 30, 2023 reporting date.
+During the year ended December 31, 2023, we recognized a \$0.1 million gain (2022 - \$0.1 million loss) on the change in estimated fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
+The \$0.1 million gain on change in estimated fair value of derivative liability during the year ended December 31, 2023 relates to a \$0.2 million decrease in the fair value of the conversion option derivative of the Hepalink convertible debenture between December 31, 2022 and the March 17, 2023 maturity date extension amendment, a \$0.7 million increase in the fair value of the conversion option derivative at the March 17, 2023 maturity date extension amendment, and a \$0.6 million decrease in the fair value on the conversion option derivative after the maturity date extension up to the December 31, 2023 reporting date.
 Gains and losses resulting from the revaluation of derivative liability are non-cash and do not impact our cash flows.